feliperastelli/feliperastelli/README.md

 # Data Science Projects Portfolio

-Welcome to my projetcs portfolio.
-Here you will be able to take a look at all my data science projects.
+Welcome to my project portfolio.
+You will be able to observe and evaluate my completed Data Science projects and those currently under development.

-The objective of these projects is to demonstrate my skills in solving business problems using Data Science.
+In addition to demonstrating the completion of projects, I aim to share my skills in solving business problems using Data Science and all its tools.In addition to demonstrating the completion of projects, I aim to share my skills in solving business problems using Data Science and all its tools.

-# Data Science
+# About Me

 I am a Data Scientist with focus in developing end-to-end solutions for business problems through collecting, processing data and implementing machine learning models in order to improve business results.